uwe-app/website/site/index.md

 Universal web editor is a platform for anyone who wants to create a website that is fast and secure unlike other alternatives such as Wordpress.

-Our software let's developers and designers use their preferred tools and seamlessly collaborate with content editors using a combination of Markdown and standard web technology.
+Our software let's developers and designers use industry standard tools to seamlessly collaborate with content editors using a combination of Markdown and standard web technology.

 <ul class="features">
   <li>